MCP server

 Tool inventory

-The MCP server exposes ~30 tools, grouped by area.
-The agent sees them as mcp__shipeasy__<name>.
+The server advertises its tools grouped by product area.
+The agent sees each one as

 Practical example

-Open Claude Code in a fresh React project and say:
+Open your agent in a project that already has the SDK wired and say:

 The agent will: